ankuratfracto/iwealth/README.md

 - quality: basic data quality flags and simple checks (e.g., BS tie)
 - footnotes: light-weight note reference tokens found in line items

-This does not modify Excel values; it provides trustworthy metadata for downstream normalization and metrics.
+This does not modify Excel values by default; it provides trustworthy metadata for downstream normalization and metrics.
+You can now also:

+- Include common-size tables as extra sheets by setting `export.statements_workbook.include_common_size_sheets: true` (default true)
+- Compute analytics for existing combined JSONs: `python a.py analyze <*_statements.json> [--out-dir DIR]`